opennetworkinglab/aether-docs/edge_deployment/overview.rst

 make a functional Aether edge.

-There are also possible RAS improvements that can be done at a topology level - for example, fabric switch connections can be made with using two cables, and configured to tolerate the failure or replacement of one cable or NIC port, which is recommended especially for inter-switch links.
+There are also possible RAS improvements that can be done at a topology level - for example, fabric switch connections can be made with two cables, and configured to tolerate the failure or replacement of one cable or NIC port, which is recommended especially for inter-switch links.